Intriguing and fascinating images, inspired by my near-sightedness. They appear to be paintings but are made with a

 More than 1.6 billion (approx..
 21%) people in the world have short-sightedness and the number is increasing.
-By sharing my artistic work I want to achieve three following goals.
-First of all I want to raise awareness of this problem.
-Second of all I want to show to the remaining part of globe’s population what is unseen for them.
-And most of all I want to give self-confidence to people with short-sightedness.
-They very often have complexes, especially children and teenagers.
+By sharing my artistic work, first of all, I want to raise awareness of this problem.
+Second of all I want to show how we (people with short-sightedness) can see the world without glasses on.
+And most of all I want to give more self-confidence to all my short-sighted fellows.
+We very often have complexes, especially children and teenagers.
 We believe that our eyes are not good enough, that we can see worse than other people, but what we can experience without our glasses can actually be very special.
 I want all short-sighted people to see this weakness as their strength.

 Last but not least: From my “disability” I want to approach and nurture photography in a different way, namely to focus on light as the object in the centre of the lens’ attention in order to conjure up non-realistic images involving not obvious compositions.

 5-24 Dec 2020 – My work, Myopia 109, participated in a group exhibition GUP New Dutch Photography 2021 at Kahmann Gallery in Amsterdam, the Netherlands.

 5 Dec 2020 – Launch of the book “GUP New 2021”, showcasing 100 new Dutch photographic talents, with publication of 5 of my works.

 11 Oct 2020 – Launch of the book “Publieke Werken Rotterdam” in which my work, Myopia 67 Alien, was published.